Rajkothari200/PayGrow-User-Interface/README.md

 ![Responsive](https://img.shields.io/badge/Design-Responsive-lightgrey?style=for-the-badge&logo=css3)

 **PayGrow** is a modern, secure, and intuitive digital wallet UI that simplifies cryptocurrency transactions.
-This project showcases the frontend of a crypto finance platform with features like OTP login, Google authentication, wallet management, crypto trading UI, and chatbot assistance — all wrapped in a responsive design.
+This project showcases the frontend of a crypto finance platform with features like OTP login, Google authentication, wallet management and chatbot assistance — all wrapped in a responsive design.

 ---